From Bullied On The Playground To Top Corporate Trainer

 Team Building USA is the result of decades of trials and triumphs, thousands of hours of mentoring, in-depth learning, practical application and proven success.

-I founded this company after being on staff with John Maxwell for two years and working as an Adjunct Trainer for The Center for Creative Leadership for 10 years.
+I founded this company after being on staff with John Maxwell for 2 years and working as an Adjunct Trainer for The Center for Creative Leadership for 10 years.
 It’s been a blessing to train over 10,000 leaders and managers from over two-thirds of Fortune 500 companies.

 But in the beginning…well, I was just a skinny white boy going to a racist school.
 Some people believe that if you’re white you can’t experience racism.
 Yeah, right.
 Tell that to younger me.